IlyaLaska/Flick-Pick/README.md

 ## Features
 - Film descriptions pulled from IMDB/Kinopoisk
-- Film search by name, genre, actor, director
+- Film search by name
-- Film sorting by review score, genre
 - user profile with favourites, view history, watch later, etc.
-  - fingerprint authentification
 - (optional) links to watch a movie on filmix / other sites (maybe ability to watch in-app)

 ## Tech Stack